Becky139/mutts-cuts/README.md

 Create booking page
 There is no need to ask the user for their name when they are signed into their account.
-To simplify data entry, the form contains an `html` datepicker and dropdown menus whose options are based on the booking model.
+To simplify data entry, the form contains an `html` date picker and dropdown menus whose options are based on the booking model.

 ![create-booking](docs/readme/features/13-features-create-booking.PNG "create-booking")